rajeshvkothari/oom/Internal/DEVLOPER_README.md

 	    ```sh
         $ mvn
-		#It will return error but fine.
 	    ```
+		Note : It will return error.

      - Run following command to build sdc projects: